htmfilho/htmfilho.github.io/_posts/2016/2016-11-22-how-does-easter-feast-change-every-year.md

 </tr>
 </tbody>
 </table>
 What the hell?!
 How can anyone make any sense of that?!
-The disturbing thing is that it works and it’s actually explained in the <a href="https://books.google.be/books?id=_sYUAAAAQAAJ&amp;hl=nl&amp;pg=PP39#v=onepage&amp;q&amp;f=false" target="_blank">Book of Common Prayer (1662)</a>.
+The disturbing thing is that it works and it’s actually explained in the [Book of Common Prayer (1662)](https://books.google.be/books?id=_sYUAAAAQAAJ&amp;hl=nl&amp;pg=PP39#v=onepage&amp;q&amp;f=false).
 I’m completely overwhelmed by curiosity, but I have to leave it for another time.
 For now, I will simply explain how I’ve implemented that in Clojure.

 First, let’s write some failing unit tests to make sure we have our expectations fulfilled.
 As the reference explains, the algorithm only works for years equal or greater than 1583, so the first test will assure the code throws an exception otherwise.